Bituminous Sheet Waterproofing: Know these Before Installation

 What Are the Two Application Methods of Bituminous Sheet Waterproofing?

-Bituminous sheet waterproofing membranes can be installed using two main methods as heat applied method and the cold applied method.
+Bituminous sheet waterproofing membranes can be installed using two main methods as heat applied method and the cold-applied method.

 Heat applied method (Gas torch)

 Heat applied method requires a propane torch to heat the lower surface of the bituminous sheet waterproofing membrane.
-The heat applied method is commonly used for SBS and APP modified membranes in roofs, basements, and podium decks.
-The heat applied method provides a strong, seamless, and durable bond, but requires a skilled application to avoid overheating and bubbling.
+The heat-applied method is commonly used for SBS and APP-modified membranes in roofs, basements, and podium decks.
+The heat-applied method provides a strong, seamless, and durable bond, but requires a skilled application to avoid overheating and bubbling.

 Heat-Applied-Method

-Cold applied method (Adhesive based)
+Cold applied method (Adhesive-based)

 In cold applied method uses bituminous adhesives, self-adhesive sheets, or hot bitumen to bond the membrane.
 Cold applied method is suitable for enclosed areas, wooden substrates, and projects where torching is a fire risk.
-Cold applied method is easier and safer to apply but requires longer curing time compared to heat-applied methods.
+Cold applied method is easier and safer to apply, but requires a longer curing time compared to heat-applied methods.

 We recommend torch-applied membranes for large-scale roofing and exposed areas due to their high durability and seamless bonding.
 However, for sensitive applications like waterproofing insulation boards or interior spaces, cold-applied membranes are a safer and more practical option.